paypal/nemo-firefox-profile/README.md

 DEBUG=nemo* node example/nemoFirefoxProfileExample.js
 ```

 You will see a bunch of nemo logs and a firefox launched with a _blank_ window.
 In the address bar you can type `about:config` and check whether your custom firefox preferences were applied or not.
 Accept firefox risk page and in the address bar type `browser.download.dir`.
 You will see the value to be `/Users/nemoUser` and status to be `user set`.
+You can also see that [modify-headers](https://addons.mozilla.org/en-Us/firefox/addon/modify-headers/) is added to the browser with header `Custom-Header` being set to value `Cookie`.
+It could be found at the top right corner of the browser.
 That's it, you were able to configure `nemo-firefox-profile` correctly and able to successfully set custom firefox preferences.
-Browser will close automatically after 60s (timeout set that users could test firefox preferences).
+Browser will close automatically after 60s (timeout set so that users could test firefox preferences).

 ## Acknowledgement
 Thank you [@saadtazi](https://github.com/saadtazi) for your work on [firefox-profile-js][1]